Barycentric model aggregation in the Wasserstein space of distributions and a variational approach to consistency: The model aggregation setup in Wasserstein space

-Existence and uniqueness results concerning problem \eqref{wass-bar} have been provided in the general setting of probability models by \cite{agueh2011barycenters, le2017existence} and in the manifold setting by \cite{kim2017wasserstein}.
-The resulting model in \eqref{wass-bar}, referred to as the barycentric model or the Wasserstein barycenter, is the aggregate model that optimally combines the information provided by the set of models $\M$, i.e. the one that attains simultaneously the minimal discrepancy by all models in $\M$ in the sense of the quadratic Wasserstein distance, while the importance of each model is represented by the relevant component in the weighting vector $\w$.
-Clearly, an important issue is the optimal tuning of $\mu(\w)$ with respect to the choice of the weighting vector $\w$, which is crucial for the performance of the aggregate model.
-It is evident that the optimality characterization of the current model is twofold: (a) with respect to the notion of the Wasser\-stein barycenter, i.e. the model $\mu(\w)$ should display the barycentric property within the set $\M$ for any choice of weights $\w\in\SJ$, and (b) with respect to the minimal distance criterion from the actual model $\mu_0$, i.e. providing its best approximation in the Wasser\-stein space.
-Assuming that a fair amount of empirical evidence are collected from the target random variable $X \sim \mu_0$, an empirical estimate $\hat{\mu}_0$ is derived and this estimation is incorporated for the tuning task of the barycentric model.
-In this perspective, a natural principle for determining the weights $\w$ in a plausible manner, is through the distribution-based approximation problem
+The resulting model in \eqref{QA}, referred to as the barycentric model or the Wasserstein barycenter, is the aggregate model that combines the information provided by the set $\M$, i.e. the one that attains simultaneously the minimal discrepancy by all models in $\M$ in the sense of the Wasserstein distance.
+Since the credibility of each model is represented by the relevant component in the weighting vector $\w$, an important issue is its optimal choice that corresponds to the optimal calibration problem of the barycenter $\mu_B(\w)$ to the empirical information from $\mu_0$.
+Assuming that a fair amount of empirical evidence have been collected from the target distribution $\mu_0$ (which is considered unknown), an empirical estimate $\mu_{0,n}$ is derived (from a sample of size $n$), and this estimation is incorporated for the calibration task of the barycentric model.
+In this perspective, a natural principle for the derivation of the optimal weights $\w$ is through the Wasserstein distance minimization problem (between $\mu_B(\w)$ and $\mu_{0,n}$), i.e.

-where $\mu(\w) \in \mathcal{P}(\mathcal{X})$ denotes the minimizer of \eqref{wass-bar}.
-A more accurate representati\-on of the aforementioned problem would be in terms of the nested approxima\-tion problem
+where $q_{0,n}(\cdot)$ denotes the empirical quantile function of $\mu_0$.
+Equivalently, the barycenter calibration problem can be written as the constrained optimization problem

-since the model $\mu(\w)$ is not necessarily available in closed-form.
-Existence and uniqueness results for problem \eqref{np} are provided by Proposition 2.1 in \cite{papayiannis2018learning}.
-Note that, depending on the application, problem \eqref{np} may need to be solved repeatedly at different time instants, denoted by $k = 1, 2, \ldots$, as new batches of data concerning realizations of the target variable $X$ become available.
-This framework is particularly useful for the online surveillance of information networks, where information flows arrive from different sources (agents) and their validity must be frequently reassessed.
-In such a setting, the respective weights for all nodes in the network need to be reallocated according to the performance of the provided estimates and the empirical evidence.
-The described framework for probability distributions has been successfully implemented to improve the predictive performance of atmo\-spheric (simulation) models \citep{papayiannis2018model}, while ergodicity properties of the optimal weight allocation problem in the context of network structures have been studied in \cite{bishop2021network}.